jakobwiley/AI-BET/README.md

 ## Advanced Pitcher Stats Workflow

+- Advanced pitcher analytics integrated into prediction model (ERA, FIP, xFIP, SIERA, K/BB, WAR)
+- Advanced hitter analytics (wOBA, wRC+, OBP, SLG, BB%, K%, WAR, etc.) integrated into prediction model for all MLB games
-- Advanced pitcher stats are fetched using `scripts/fetch-pitcher-advanced-stats.py`, which uses the `pybaseball` library to pull real, up-to-date MLB data.
+- Modular pipeline for fetching, validating, and loading both pitcher and hitter stats.py`, which uses the `pybaseball` library to pull real, up-to-date MLB data.
 - Output is saved as `data/pitcher_advanced_stats_<YEAR>.json`.
 - The TypeScript pipeline loads this canonical JSON file in `src/mlb-data/fetch-pitcher-advanced-stats.ts` and filters for today's probable pitchers.
 - All legacy FanGraphs scraping logic has been removed for reliability and maintainability.